conda/conda/docs/source/examples/update.rst

 Update
 -------

 ``conda update`` replaces old packages in a given environment with the latest versions.
+Note that Python will not update past the major version that is installed (so for example, if Python 2.7.4 is installed, ``conda update python`` will install Python 2.7.7, not 3.4.1).

 For this first example, we will use an environment */tmp/matplotlib*, which we can select using the prefix (``-p``) option.